dekkerglen/CubeCobra/CONTRIBUTING.md

 Be a decent person.
 Copy pasted from the linux code of conduct: In the interest of fostering an open and welcoming environment, we as contributors and maintainers pledge to making participation in our project and our community a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation.

-> Responsibilities
+> Characteristics of an ideal contributor
-> * Create issues for any major changes and enhancements that you wish to make.
-Discuss things transparently and get community feedback.
+> * Creates issues for changes and enhancements they wish to make.
+> * Discusses proposed changes transparently and listens to community feedback.
-> * Keep features small.
-For large features consider splitting into multiple pull requests to get consistent feedback.
+> * Keeps pull requests small.
-> * Be welcoming to newcomers and encourage diverse new contributors from all backgrounds.
+> * Is welcoming to newcomers and encourages diverse new contributors from all backgrounds.
 See the [Python Community Code of Conduct](https://www.python.org/psf/codeofconduct/).

 Contributing to Cube Cobra does not entitle any contributor to compensation of any kind.
 Contributions are made at will, with the goal of improving the tool for the entire community.
 Cube Cobra's hosting costs are paid through donations and affiliate links.
 These funds are managed solely by Gwen Dekker, who is solely in charge of hosting and managing the live site.